diogro/expressionVariance-manuscript/main.md

 ## Evolutionary forces at play in shaping transcriptional variance

 We use three gene-level summary statistics, nucleotide diversity (π), gene expression connectivity, and the rate of adaptive substitutions (α), as a proxy to assess whether selection might be involved in shaping gene expression variance.
-For all the correlations in this section, we use partial Spearman correlations that include the mean gene expression rank as a covariate, which accounts for any residual mean-variance correlation.
+For all the correlations in this section, we use partial Spearman correlations that include the mean gene expression rank as a covariate, which accounts for any residual mean-variance correlation (Spearman correlation between mean and sd ranks, ρ~s~ = -0.07, p < 10^-18^).
 Nucleotide diversity in the gene region is used as a proxy for the impact of cis-regulatory genetic variation on transcriptional variance.
-As expected, low-variance genes tend to have lower levels of polymorphisms (partial Spearman correlation, ρ~s~ = 0.184, p < 10^-10^).
+As expected, low-variance genes tend to have lower levels of polymorphisms (partial Spearman correlation, ρ~s~ = 0.184, p < 10^-87^).
-Gene-gene connectivity, a proxy for gene regulatory interactions and selective constraints [@Mahler2017-bb], is, in turn, negatively correlated with the expression variance (partial Spearman correlation, ρ~s~ = TODO: NEW CORRELATION, p < 10^NEW P-VALUE^), supporting the expectation that highly connected genes are more constrained in their variation.
+Gene-gene connectivity, a proxy for gene regulatory interactions and selective constraints [@Mahler2017-bb], is, in turn, negatively correlated with the expression variance (partial Spearman correlation, ρ~s~ = -0.08, p < 10^-21^), supporting the expectation that highly connected genes are more constrained in their variation.
 Finally, we also find that low-variance genes tend to have fewer substitutions by comparing the across-study rank with $\alpha$ (partial Spearman correlation, ρ~s~ = -0.044, p < 10^-2^), in line with the expectation that genes under stronger selection should be less variable.
 Despite all associations being significant and in the expected direction, their effect sizes are very small, suggesting a weak link between these broad measures and transcriptional variance.